Over the past few decades, mixed designer breeds have taken front and center stage in the dog world, providing a pet buyer with a wealth of choices.

 The German Shorthaired Lab is endowed with a life expectancy of 10-14 years, which is quite adequate for a dog its size.

-Make sure to give your dog plenty of exercise and mental stimulation to ensure a long and prosperous existence.
+Make sure to give your dog plenty of exercises and mental stimulation to ensure a long and prosperous existence.

 The nutritional quality of its food also plays an active role in keeping your pet in A1 shape.